In this Insight Dan (well known for his gritty looks) tries to bring a bit of that style to a cleaner, HDR ready show look created in Baselight

 Dan shares a tale from the grading room of a film emulation gone wrong and how by missing the mistake was destined to fail in the grade with his clients.

-Film restoration and remastering is a very unique specialty in the craft of digital color correction.
-Learn how a Hollywood colorist handles the unique challenges.
-Get some insights into his workflow and 'insider' stories.
+Film restoration and remastering is a specialty in the craft of color grading.
+Learn how a Hollywood colorist handles its unique challenges?

 The color restoration of classic films is one of the few 'Dark Arts' of digital color correction.
 Colorist Jim Wicks shares his challenges - and lessons learned - from this unforgiving niche of the craft of color grading.